As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

 How to Supplement

 Most women can easily reach these recommendations through diet alone.
-But if you find yourself struggling to, a supplement providing 50% of the RDA may be beneficial.
+But if you find yourself struggling to, a supplement providing 50% of the RDI may be beneficial.

-In sum: Vegan women who cannot get enough calcium from their diet should consider taking a supplement.
-This is especially important for those whose diet provides less than 525 mg of calcium per day.
+In sum: Vegan women who do not get enough calcium from their diet should consider taking a supplement.
+This may be especially important for those who do consume calcium-fortified foods.

 Zinc is a mineral that the body needs to repair cells and maintain a strong immune system.
 It’s also crucial for a good-functioning metabolism (51).